huishenlab/biscuit/docs/epiread/epibed_format.md

 # The epiBED Format

 The epiBED format has gone through two iterations, versions 1.0 and 2.0.
-Version 1.0 is the output from BISCUIT versions 1.0-1.1, while version 2.0 is output from BISCUIT version 1.2 and following.
+Version 1.0 is the output from BISCUIT versions 1.0.z and 1.1.z, while version 2.0 is output from BISCUIT version 1.2 and following.

 The epiBED format makes use of [run length encoded](https://en.wikipedia.org/wiki/Run-length_encoding) (RLE) strings to store relevant information out of read sequences in an aligned BAM.
 An assortment of letters are used to specify